-AMENDMENTS TO CRLF POLICY MANUAL
+AMENDMENTS TO ED-RLF POLICY MANUAL

-The Dane County CDBG Commission may, from time to time, amend the policies that govern the CRLF program.
-Amendments to CRLF policy that are not required by changes in federal or state law, or dictated by amendments to the Dane County Ordinances, are subject to the further approval of the Dane County Board of Supervisors.
+The Dane County CDBG Commission may, from time to time, amend the policies that govern the ED-RLF program.
+Amendments to ED-RLF policy that are not required by changes in federal or state law, or dictated by amendments to the Dane County Ordinances, are subject to the further approval of the Dane County Board of Supervisors.
+Such amendments are subject to prior written approval by the Wisconsin Department of Administration, administrator of the Community Development Block Grant (CDBG) Program that provides the funds used to capitalize the ED-RLF.